pcurry/gaia/README.md

 - calculates distance from Sol in parsecs (from Gaia-measured parallax), adds as column to Panda dataframe
 - calculates adjusted mag for stars (approx. equivalent to Absolute Magnitude) from G-band for Gaia stars, adds as column to Panda dataframe
 - calculates x,y,z coordinates (with Sol as the origin, X-axis as Coreward/Rimward, Y-axis as Spinward/Trailing, Z-axis as Galactic North/South) in parsecs from Gaia-measured G-lon and G-lat, adds as column to Panda dataframe
+- calculates and applies a sector reference code (e.g. C1-S1-U1 is Coreward One, Spinward One, Upward One, R4-T5-D3 is Rimward 4, Trailing 5, Downward 3)
 - converts SIMBAD IDs to more human-friendly text for star labels in eventual 3D plots
 - adds 140+ stars from not_in_Gaia_DR3.csv
-- exports panda datadframe as gaia_query_results.csv
+- exports panda datadframe as all_resorts_sorted_by_sector.csv
+- parses into separate additional .csv files for every 10pc x 10 pc x 10 pc sector within the dataframe

 punch list / road map for continued development:
 - continue to vet the data in not_in_Gaia_DR3.csv (e.g. missing spectral types, absolute magnitudes)
+- include handling of Sol (which would appear in 8 sectors under this coordinate system)
+- include option for user to opt out of parsing into individual sector files
 - include better handling of when no G-Mag value is present from Gaia dataset
-- include better handling of when SIMBAD has no cross-matched entries
 - include better handling of when SIMBAD has cross-match but no spectral type
-- change so any blank cells in label_name is filled with Gaia DR3 desigation
 - check cache file for any remaining issues converting SIMBAD IDs to star labels

 ## File: gaia_cached.csv ##
 contains results of previous runs which cross-matched Gaia and SIMBAD data (not mirrored on github)

-## File: gaia_query_results.csv ##
+## File: all_results_sorted_by_sector.csv ##
-output file from gaia_query_results.csv
+primary output file from sector_query_results.csv

 - column 1 - designation from Gaia DR3 (or from DR2 or DR1 if not in DR3), empty if not in any Gaia DR
 - column 2 - l - galactic longitude - in degrees (as measured by Gaia in most cases, otherwise from SIMBAD)